IJSComplexMatter/dtmm/doc/optimization.rst

 Numba multithreading
 --------------------

 Most computationally expensive numerical algorithms were implemented using @vectorize or @guvecgorize and can be compiled with target="parallel" option.
-By default, parallel execution is disabled for two reasons.
-In parallel mode, the functions have to be compiled at runtime.
-This adds significant compilation time overhead when importing the package.
-Secondly, automatic parallelization of vectorized functions is a new feature in numba and is still experimental and not supported on all platforms according to numba documentation.
+By default, parallel execution is disabled.
 You can enable parallel target for numba functions by setting the *DTMM_TARGET_PARALLEL* environment variable.
 This has to be set prior to importing the package.

 .. doctest::